Will more banks offer accounts to undischarged bankrupts?

 "It's not just high street banks that can offer these services, though.
 There are other specialised providers - such as thinkmoney - that offer personal accounts for everyone, including undischarged bankrupts.

-"The thinkmoney Personal Account has no credit check - so undischarged bankrupts (and anyone else with a poor credit history) will be accepted as long as they are a UK resident over the age of 18.
+"The thinkmoney Current Account has no credit check - so undischarged bankrupts (and anyone else with a poor credit history) will be accepted as long as they are a UK resident over the age of 18.
 There is also a personalised budgeting service built into the account, which could help you get back on your feet financially after bankruptcy."